reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 ## Configuring the Fallback URL

 Before integrating React Router, we need to configure our development server.
 Indeed, our development server may be unaware of the declared routes in React Router configuration.
-If you refresh your page or try to access directly an URL declared in React Router configuration without having configured your development server, you will get a 404 HTTP error.
-You will be first requesting a url that the development server might be aware of, instead of asking to React Router.
-You need to configure a fallback URL, to serve index.html on an unknown URL so that in the front-end, React Router can handle the request.
+For example, if you access `/todos` and refresh, your development server needs to be instructed to serve `index.html` because it is a single-page app.
+Here's how to enable this with popular development severs.

->##### Note on Create React App
+>### Note on Create React App

 > If you are using Create React App, you won't need to configure a fallback URL, it is automatically done.

-### Configuring Express.js
+### Configuring Express
 If you are serving your index.html from Express.js :
 ``` js
   app.get('/*', (req,res) => {